 - $\{\P 4\}$ This appeal followed and appellant brings the following four assignments of error for our review: - [1.]
-Whether the trial court abused its discretion by failing to comply with Crim.R.
-11. - [2.]
-Whether the trial court abused its discretion by failing to apply the proper statutes. - [3.]
-Whether the trial court abused its discretion in determining that House Bill 86 is not retroactive. - [4.]
-Whether the trial court abused its discretion in failing to merge all counts.
+Whether the trial court abused its discretion by applying improper sections of the revised code. - [2.]
+Whether the trial court abused its discretion in failing to merge both counts as mandated by law. - [3.]
+Whether the trial court abused its discretion under the abuse of discretion standard. - [4.]
+Whether the trial court abused its discretion in ruling House Bill 86 is not retroactive.